BQuake41/hello-world/README.md

 # hello-world
 repository test
-learning to code the right waay finally!
+learning to code the right way finally!